City Guide for: Triesenberg, Liechtenstein

 Stein am Rhein

 Stein am Rhein is a beautifully preserved medieval town located on the Rhine River.
-Famous for its well-preserved painted facades, half-timbered houses, and the Hohenklingen Castle overlooking the town, Stein am Rhein offers a step back in time.
-Enjoy a leisurely stroll through the town, admire the intricate frescoes, and soak up the charming atmosphere.
+Its well-preserved buildings are adorned with colorful frescoes, making it a visual delight.
+Explore the Hohenklingen Castle overlooking the town, stroll along the riverfront, and enjoy the charming atmosphere.

 Travel Time